 - Literature and sources used for the article;

-- Adequacy and accuracy of the terminology used by the author i the article;
+- Adequacy and accuracy of the terminology used by the author in the article;

-- Proposal for possible changes, additions to the paper;
+- Proposal for possible changes, and additions to the paper;

 - Final assessment of whether the paper should be published without or after certain interventions in the article; i.e. that the article is not recommended for publication.

-When you are writing review, you should be guided by the following definitions:
+When you are writing a review, you should be guided by the following definitions:

-- Original scientific paper - contains hitherto unpublished results of original scientific research, views and conclusions;
+- The original scientific paper - contains hitherto unpublished results of original scientific research, views, and conclusions;

 - Preliminary communication - although it contains new results of scientific research, views and/or conclusions, and needs to be published quickly;